mezzio/mezzio-skeleton/readme.md

 ## Testing

 1. Run ``composer create-project xtreamwayz/expressive-composer-installer <project-path> --stability="dev"``.
-2. Answer question.
+2. Answer the questions.
-3. The chosen packages and dependencies should install and the other one should uninstall, if there are any.
+3. The chosen packages and dependencies should install.
 4. CD to ``<project-path>`` and run ``php -S localhost:8000 -t public/``.
-5. Open you browser at ``http://localhost:8000`` and there should be a default home page.
+5. Open you browser at ``http://localhost:8000`` and there should be a welcome page waiting for you.